recent posts

 pyinstaller hello.py

-By default, PyInstaller generates the executable in a dist folder.
-Navigate to dist/hello to find your executable.
+By default, PyInstaller generates an executable inside the dist folder.
+Navigate to dist/hello to find your standalone executable.

 Customizing the Executable

-PyInstaller offers various options to customize the output, such as creating a single file, adding an icon, or including data files.
+PyInstaller provides several options to customize the output, such as bundling everything into a single file, adding an icon, and including additional data files.

 1. Creating a Single Executable File

-To bundle everything into a single executable file, use the --onefile option:
+To bundle everything into a single self-contained executable, use the --onefile option:

 pyinstaller --onefile hello.py